-S&S Santa Fe is open for Curbside Pickup ONLY.
+S&S Santa Fe is open In-store shopping and Curbside Pickup.

 The Santa Fe location of Standard & Strange can be found at 201 Galisteo Street, in a former art gallery space; directly across the street from the building that once housed the Santa Fe jail (and in it, Billy the Kid).
 We are four blocks from the historic Palace of the Governors, the oldest government building in the USA.